 MonoDevelop Studio supports two types of version controls by default: Git and Subversion.
 I was after the Subversion in order to be able to work with the project and solution files in VS2010 as well.

 Everything was ready to start thinking about the DotNetRocks application functionality.
-Normally, for the project management we use the RallyDev and we have used it for this project.
+Normally, for the project management, we use the RallyDev and we have used it for this project.
 Using this tool, we prepared a set of functionality via user stories for the project.
 Once the user stories were worked out and confirmed by Kent and Richard we wanted to visualize the application in a number of UI screenshots.
 Our graphic designer Denis debuted in the UI screens for iOS and all of us approved the outcome of his work.
-Once the planning phase was done and confirmed, we stared building up a development team.
-The team included a project manager, two developers and QA person.
+Once the planning phase was done and confirmed, we started building up a development team.
+The team included a project manager, two developers and a QA person.
 The guys did a terrific job!

 Our mobile applications needed to consume the .NET Rocks show data and we decided to use the SOAP web service.
-I was able to find an answer on one of my question about possibility to use the ASP.NET Web Service from the MonoDevelop Studio project.
+I was able to find an answer on one of my question about the possibility to use the ASP.NET Web Service from the MonoDevelop Studio project.
 It turned out that it was very easy and took the same effort to add a web reference link to a project file in the MonoDevelop studio as in VS2010.

 Our codding on the project started from the back-end part where we desired to expose our web service to feed the mobile applications with the .NET Rocks show data.
 We shaped the data model in Visual Studio 2010, designed the MS SQL database to meet the data model, and come up with a list of web methods for our mobile applications.
 Carl helped us to get DotNetRocks shows data via a web service.
-We wanted to do the things right and decided to spent some time on preparing the unit tests for the web service.
+We wanted to do the things right and decided to spend some time on preparing the unit tests for the web service.
 Once the back-end part was finished, we were ready to put our energy on the new domain for us – development of the cross-platform mobile applications.
 Thus, we have one solution file for the back-end staff and another solution file for the mobile applications.

 Our solution for mobile applications includes several projects.
 It includes the MVVMCross framework project, it includes the Facebook project, it includes the core project with business logic, which is completely MVVM based cross-platform, it includes UI projects and the Web Reference projects.

 Codding of the mobile part of the application began from the cross-platform core.
-View model classes are classes where we implement business logic of the application.
-It includes the business related objects and properties as well as methods of loading or saving data by means of our web service which is hosted on Microsoft Azure.
+View model classes are classes where we implement the business logic of the application.
+It includes the business-related objects and properties as well as methods of loading or saving data by means of our web service which is hosted on Microsoft Azure.
 Our view model classes are responsible to keep DotNetRocks shows data, data loading status, error handling, etc.

 We targeted to have minimum pre-processing directives to separate source code and we managed to make it.
 The code has just a few directives to avoid difference in platforms.